Learning The Power Of Acceptance In Addiction Recovery

 “Getting sober is difficult.
 It is something you can’t take on your own,” Connor said.

 Getting sober is the most difficult but gratifying thing you will ever do and it is hard to accomplish on your own.
 Those with addiction recovery experience claim that this is why fellowshipping with others is so important.
 It is going to be uncomfortable for you to reach out and ask someone to hang out or go get coffee because you are so used to hanging out alone.
 But without fellowship the strong foundation you need in order to stay sober won’t be there.

 “I never thought I could be the person that can be themselves but because of recovery, I can be,” I said.

 Connor jumped into the conversation shortly after I have said that and explained, “my friends in recovery, working in recovery, is incredible.
 I have made connections with people I’ve never felt before.
 It is a beautiful thing.”

 Although it is nerve-wracking to reach out to someone, the friendship you will get out of it is unfathomable.
 I say this only because it is true, the people in the rooms are just as goofy as me and will be the same as you.
 I can be myself and not worry about the judgment that would be thrown my way.
 I am so grateful for 12-step programs because in those rooms, I have met my second family all because of the fellowship.

 “My family is supportive of my recovery 100 percent and that is all that matters,” Breana said.

 Yes.
 I have met my second family but what about my real family?
 I burnt bridges with my family outside of the fellowship.
 Because of my recovery, I have them back.
 And just like Breana’s they are so supportive.
 I have a life with my family today.
-I have a life today, thanks to my recovery.
-If it wasn’t for a 12-step program, giving my will and my life over to the care of a higher power, and the fellowship I don’t think I would be the person I am today.
+I have a life today, thanks to getting addiction recovery experience.
+If it wasn’t for a 12-step program and giving my will and my life over to the care of a higher power, and the fellowship I don’t think I would be the person I am today.